-In the previous tutorial I explained the Conventions in Entity Framework Core.
-If you want to override the conventions then apply the configurations and customize the EF Core model to database mappings.
+Entity Framework Core Configurations allow us to override the default conventions in order to create database schema and mappings.
+We already saw the concept of Conventions in Entity Framework Core where we understood how default conventions work.
+If we want to override the conventions then apply the configurations and customize the EF Core model to database mappings.

-There are 2 Configuration Methods in EF Core:
+There are 2 Entity Framework Core Configuration Methods:

-These are the .NET Attributes that can be applied to the domain classes and their properties.
+These are the .NET Attributes that can be applied to the Entity classes and their properties.
 The Data Annotation attributes are included in separate namespace called System.ComponentModel.DataAnnotations.

-Let me demonstrate how to apply these Data Annotation Attributes to the domain classes in order to configure database tables and override the default Conventions of Entity Framework Core.
+Let me demonstrate how to apply these Data Annotation Attributes to the Entity classes in order to configure database tables and override the default Conventions of Entity Framework Core.

-In the below code I have applied Data Annotation Attributes to the domain classes and their properties.
+In the below code we have applied Data Annotation Attributes to the 2 classes (Country & City) and their properties.

 [Table("TBL_City")]